stgordillo/spotify_2023_python_project/README.md

 ## Data Sources
 The dataset used in this project was retrieved from a fairly popular Kaggle dataset found here: [Most Streamed Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data).

-This dataset was gathered with .
 The data provides information regarding song's various attributes, popularity, information and streaming stats in Spotify, Apple Music, Deeze, and Shazam.

 ## Analysis Report
 This section is a quick summary of my findings.
 You can find the full code and comments in the [Analysis].